 Fibroid growth patterns can be irregular, with dormant periods followed by times when the fibroid enlarges.
 The largest fibroid ever reported was one that weighed more than 100 pounds when removed.
 Fibroids can also grow in clusters to create a large, heavy mass.
 Generally, if fibroids are large in size, weight, and number, there is a greater chance that they will trigger symptoms.

-If your symptoms interfere with your daily life, one of our fibroid specialist can help you find relief.
+If your symptoms interfere with your daily life, one of our fibroid specialists can help you find relief.

 Fibroid Diagnosis and Treatment Options